Winter Walking and Mountaineering: An Essential Kit List

 Maps

 When it comes to maps, there are pros and cons to consider between OS and Harvey maps—the two most common options.
 OS maps, available in 1:25,000 and 1:50,000 scales, offer detailed terrain data, while Harvey maps, with their 1:40,000 scale, focus on key mountain features and often prove more practical when snow obscures finer details.
 Laminated OS Active maps are durable, but some mountaineers prefer traditional paper maps paired with a map case for flexibility in windy, wet conditions.
-Using a robust A5 map case to protect against damp and wind some people really like a map case.
 Together, a dependable compass and map are the backbone of confident and effective navigation in the winter wilderness.

 Digital Watch